traxconn/talkino/readme.txt

 = What social messengers does Talkino support? =

 Talkino is a plugin that allows you to integrate multi social messengers and contact methods into your WordPress and WooCommerce site.
-Currently, Talkino supports WhatsApp, Facebook Messenger, Telegram, phone and email to be displayed on chatbox to allow your customers to contact you.
+Currently, Talkino supports WhatsApp, Facebook Messenger, Telegram, phone and email to be displayed on Talkino to allow your customers to contact you.

 = Where can I find the complete documentation?  =